Key takeaways

 Executive Summary

-Pythagora is a Y Combinator-backed (W24) AI development platform built on the GPT Pilot open-source project.[1]
-With 33K+ GitHub stars, GPT Pilot pioneered the multi-agent approach using specialized roles (Architect, Developer, Debugger) that work together to build production-ready applications.
-The commercial platform now delivers this via VS Code and Cursor extensions.
+Pythagora is a Y Combinator-backed (W24) AI development platform built on the GPT Pilot open-source project, which raised a $4M seed round in May 2024 from Inovo, 500 Emerging Europe, Moonfire, Rebel, and Uphonest Capital.[1]
+With 33.7K GitHub stars as of June 2026, GPT Pilot pioneered the multi-agent approach using specialized roles (Architect, Developer, Debugger) that work together to build production-ready applications.[2]
+The commercial platform now delivers this via VS Code and Cursor extensions, and the company claims 80,000+ users and 5,000+ businesses.[3]

 | Attribute | Value |